zcdev/geovibe-rebuild-2025/README.md

 ## Metrics & Privacy

-GeoVibe uses Vercel Web Analytics and Speed Insights to help monitor app performance and user behavior.
+GeoVibe uses Vercel Web Analytics and Speed Insights to monitor performance and user interaction trends.

-No personal data is collected.
-No cookies are used.
-Only anonymous, aggregate usage information is tracked — strictly for improving accessibility and user experience.
+No cookies are used and no personal information is collected, only anonymous usage data is tracked to help improve GeoVibe's accessibility and user experience.

 ## Acknowledgements